 During the 60s it was discovered that Bex was highly addictive and responsible for widespread kidney disease, though it stayed on the market till 1977.
 In 2011 former PM Kevin Rudd told the media, “It’d be a good thing if everyone had a cup of tea and a Bex and a long lie down,” over reports of his possible challenge to his leader, the incumbent PM, Julia Gillard.

-All are hand-printed in Sydney using dye transfer on acoustic felt tiles.
+Hand-printed dye transfer on acoustic felt tile.

 50 signed, numbered prints in each size: S, M, L, XL.

 Comes framed without glass because felt looks better naked.